basarat/typescript-react/01 bootstrap/README.md

 ```

-* If we run `npm start` it will start up the dev server.
+* If we run `npm start` it will start up the wepack dev server.
+It will serve the `public` folder up at `localhost:8080`
-* If we open `localhost:8080` we can see our application running.
+* If we open that url, we can see our application running.
-* If we make an edit to the file (`hello world again`) you can see it live reload.
+* If we make an edit to the file (`hello world again`), webpack will will transpile it on the fly and reload the browser automatically.

-And when you are ready to deploy you would just run `npm build` and we get the `app.js` file written to disk.
-If we wanted we could now ship the whole `public` folder to some hosted service provided.
+Now, when you are ready to deploy your application, you can execute `npm run build`.
+This time webpack will compile our code and write the `app.js` file to disk.
+If we wanted we could ship the whole `public` folder to some hosting service provider as it contains our built file along with `index.html`.

 ***Show these files in the file tree***
 To recap, the setup simply involves three simple things